ottozastrow/indexAnyFrontend/standlet/docs/docs/notified bodies/Article 46 - Changes to designations and notifications.md

          <p class="norm">inform the competent authority for medical
-devices of the Member&nbsp;State in which the manufacturer has its registered place of business through the electronic system referred to in Article&nbsp;57 of the certificates for which it has required suspension or withdrawal.
+devices of the Member&nbsp;State in which the manufacturer has its registered place of business through the electronic system referred to in [[[Article&nbsp;57](../conformity assessmentArticle 57 - Electronic system on notified bodies and on certificates of conformity.md)](../conformity assessmentArticle 57 - Electronic system on notified bodies and on certificates of conformity.md)](../conformity assessmentArticle 57 - Electronic system on notified bodies and on certificates of conformity.md) of the certificates for which it has required suspension or withdrawal.
 That competent authority shall take the appropriate measures, where necessary to avoid a potential risk to the health or safety of patients, users or others.</p>